sapegin/washingcode-book/manuscript/book.md

 I’d prefer [an option in TypeScript](https://github.com/microsoft/TypeScript/issues/32758) to make all types read-only by default with a way to opt out.

-Similarly to making objects read-only on the type level, we can make them read-only at runtime with Object.freeze. `Object.freeze` is also shallow, so we have to use a library like [deep-freeze](https://github.com/substack/deep-freeze), and we want to have freezing only in development because it slows our app down.
+Similar to making objects read-only on the type level, we can make them read-only at runtime with `Object.freeze`. `Object.freeze` is also shallow, so we’d have to use a library like [deep-freeze](https://github.com/substack/deep-freeze) to ensure that nested objects are also frozen, and we might want to have freezing only in development since it can otherwise slow our app down.

-I don’t think freezing worth it on its own unless freezing is part of another library.
+I don’t think freezing is worth it on its own unless it is part of another library.

 **Simplifying object updates** is another option that we can combine with mutation prevention.

-The most popular way to simplify object updates is to use [Immutable.js](https://immutable-js.github.io/immutable-js/) library:
+The most popular way to simplify object updates is to use the [Immutable.js](https://immutable-js.github.io/immutable-js/) library:

 ```js
 import { Map } from 'immutable';